tabish-javed/git-cribnote/git-cribnote.md

 # Working With Local Git Repository

-## Initialize local git repository
+## Initialize Local Git Repository

 Turn a project/working directory into a git repository.
 This will create a (`.git`) a (hidden) sub-folder inside. the project folder